Walrus: An Efficient Decentralized Storage Network: Asynchronous Complete Data Storage (ACDS)

 \section{Asynchronous Complete Data Storage (ACDS)}

-We first define the problem of Complete Data Storage in a distributed system, and describe our solution for an asynchronous network which we refer to as Asynchronous Complete Data Storage (ACDS).
+We first define the problem of (Asynchronous) Complete Data Storage in a distributed system, and describe our solution for an asynchronous network which we call \redstuff.
 Secondly, we show its correctness and complexity.